-Here's my guide to visiting Spain's secret out-of-the-way towns, villages, and hidden gems.
-This guide will appeal to savvy travelers or those who are simply weary of urban tourist clogs.
+Here’s my guide to visiting Spain’s secret out-of-the-way towns, villages, and hidden gems.
+This guide will appeal to savvy travelers who adore hidden gems.
+Or those who are simply weary of urban tourist clogs.

-Spain's hotspots -- Barcelona, Madrid, the Basque Country -- are beautiful, but suffer from tourism saturation.
 The good news is that there are some truly exquisite quieter alternatives, if you know where to look.
-This guide takes you on a de-touring of Spain, to Spain's off the radar untrodden spots.
+This guide takes you on a de-touring of Spain, to Spain’s off the radar hidden gem towns.

 From north to south, Spain is filled with picturesque less touristy hamlets that often go unnoticed and undiscovered.
 Many of these villages are among Spain’s most beautiful towns and are designated UNESCO World Heritage sites.

 Spain’s undiscovered small towns are appealing and romantic — swathed in centuries old cobbled lanes, whitewashed cottages, alcazabas, and doughty cathedrals.
 You’ll be transported back in time to a quainter and simpler version of life.